FYAbdulla/CDR-SectoralRebound/README.md

 # Identifying Competition between Emissions Mitigation and Carbon Dioxide Removal (CDR) in a Sector-Specific Context
-## Supplementary Information - Github Repository
+## Supplementary Information (SI) - Github Repository
 ### Authors: Feras Abdulla, Marianne Hatzopoulou, I. Daniel Posen

 This Github repository contains the master data sets used in our study, as well as the analyses carried out to identify and quantify competition between CDR and mitigation.

+Any questions or requests should be directed to Feras Abdulla (email: feras.abdulla@mail.utoronto.ca)

 The SI is divided into six primary folders, as follows: